vifm − vi file manager

 :hi[ghlight] group−name cterm=style | ctermfg=color | ctermbg=color

-sets style (cterm), foreground (ctermfg) or/and background (ctermbg) parameters of highlight groups of the current default color scheme.
+sets style (cterm), foreground (ctermfg) or/and background (ctermbg) parameters

-values (some of them can be combined):
+Available style values (some of them can be combined):

 − bold